genterist/simpleScanner/README.md

 # simpleParser using automaton driver table
 Author: Tam N Nguyen

+## Execution
+make : compile main program
+make test : compile test program scanner [file name] : scan a file scanner : input from keyboard or file redirection stream

+Program will quit when EOF reached or there is an error When in manual keyboard input mode, CTRL-Z (EOF signal) will terminate the program

 ## Lexical Definitions
 - All case sensitive
 - Each scanner error should display the error message after "Scanner Error:"